tkocher62/Watchlist/README.md

 ![](https://github.com/tkocher62/Watchlist/blob/exiled/reportread.png)

 ### Automatic Additions
-This plugin automatically handles new entries being added into the databse.
+This plugin automatically handles new entries being added into the database.
 Upon performing an administrative action on a player in game, the punishment issuer will receive a direct message from the bot asking for their reason for doing so.

 ![](https://github.com/tkocher62/Watchlist/blob/exiled/ban.png)